WICG/view-transitions/scoped-transitions.md

 ## Motivation

-Scoped view transitions delivers four benefits to the developer that were not achievable before:
+Scoped View Transitions delivers four benefits to the developer that were not achievable before:

 * _Concurrent transitions:_  Two or more elements can run view transitions at the same time without being aware of each other.
 For example, different component libraries